ppy/osu-wiki/wiki/Projects/en.md

   - [GitHub](https://github.com/dudehacker/Automap-chan)
 - [lua-mania](https://osu.ppy.sh/community/forums/topics/465914)—Converts osu!, osu!taiko, and osu!catch beatmaps to osu!mania.
   - [GitHub](https://github.com/semyon422/lua-mania)
-- [Mania Hit Sounding Tools](https://osu.ppy.sh/community/forums/topics/488175)—Muliple tools regarding hitsounding in osu!mania:
+- [Mania Hit Sounding Tools](https://osu.ppy.sh/community/forums/topics/488175)—Muliple tools for hitsounding osu!mania beatmap difficulties:
   1. Magic Copy—A tool that copies hitsounds from one difficulty to another and works with default and custom hitsounds.
 Original concept from [osu!HitsoundManager](https://osu.ppy.sh/community/forums/topics/385832).
   2. Hit Object to Storyboard—Allows you to copy hitsounds and paste them into the storyboard.
-  3. Note Density calculator—Lists the distribution of keys in osu!mania maps.
+  3. Note Density calculator—Lists the distribution of keys in osu!mania difficulties.
   4. Hitsound Detective—Checks for unused hitsounds in other difficulties (based on the selected difficulty).
      - [Github](https://github.com/dudehacker/Hitsound-Detective)
   5. Keysound Maker—Creates keysounds for osu!mania.